 Just over ten years ago at the age of 21, I started my yoga teaching journey.
 Well, I took my first yoga teacher-training.
 That was the first step.
-My passion for yoga was unexpected and I felt deeply drawn to pursuing this path as a career.
+My passion for yoga was unexpected and I felt deeply drawn to pursuing a career in yoga.
 It’s been quite the ride!
 Now as a full-time yoga teacher at some of the most popular studios in the world, there’s plenty I wish I knew back then which could have saved me time and energy.

 The journey was not always smooth!
 There have been many times I’ve considered quitting.
 However, teaching yoga has brought some of the most beautiful moments of my life (like leading transformational retreats in places like Hawaii, Bali and Costa Rica to name a few).
 These moments will carry you on your journey as a teacher, and if you persist, you will develop a thriving career.